macformula/racecar/docs/docs/tutorials/ssh-signing.md

 ```text
 ssh -T git@github.com
 ```

-???
-Failure "Windows: `ssh` not recognized"

-    Older versions of Windows do not include SSH so it must be installed separately.

-    1. Open the __Settings__ app.
-Go to __System__ then __Optional Features__.
-    2. Click __Add a feature__ and search for "OpenSSH."
-    3. Install the feature.
-Restart your computer.
-    4. Add the OpenSSH directory to your PATH.

-        The default location is `C:\Windows\System32\OpenSSH`

-    Open a new terminal.
-You should be able to execute `ssh`.

 Type "yes" when it asks if you want to continue connecting.
 You should see a message like "Hi username!
 You've successfully authenticated, but GitHub does not provide shell access."